codellm-devkit/docs/src/content/docs/reference/python-api/java.md

 get_compilation_units() -> List[JCompilationUnit]
 ```

-Should return  a list of all compilation units in the java code.
+Return all compilation units in the project as a list.

-**Raises:**

-- `NotImplementedError`: Raised when this functionality is not supported.
+Returns all `JCompilationUnit` objects discovered during
+analysis as a flat list.
+Each compilation unit represents a single
+Java source file.

 **Returns:**

-- `List[JCompilationUnit]`: List[JCompilationUnit]: Compilation units of the Java code.
+- `List[JCompilationUnit]`: A list of `JCompilationUnit` objects,
+- `List[JCompilationUnit]`: one for each Java source file analyzed in the project.

+> **See Also**
+> `get_symbol_table`: For file-path-keyed access.

 ##### `JavaAnalysis.get_class_hierarchy`